Aleksiberg/qa-portfolio/bug-reports/invalid-email-format-bug.md

 # Bug Report: Error message is not specific when entering incorrect email format

 ## Description
-System shows a generic error message when email format is invalid
+The System shows a generic error message when email format is invalid

 Environment:
 - Browser: Chrome 120